 So that's the concern here.

-I don't want to, you know, be sensational and say that they're black helicopters coming there and kick down your door and arrest you.
+I don't want to be sensational and say that there are black helicopters coming there and kick down your door and arrest you.

 It doesn't work that way.

-The the point that we're at now, there's two major concerns.
+The point that we're at now, there's two major concerns.

-Um I did a story a couple of days ago on um a number of respected law firms in Washington that are now advising clients to uh particularly nonprofits and NGOs to adopt different policies in response to this order and change how it is that they talk so they don't run afoul of the administration on this memorandum.
+I did a story a couple of days ago on a number of respected law firms in Washington that are now advising clients to, particularly nonprofits and NGOs, to adopt different policies in response to this order and change how it is that they talk so they don't run afoul of the administration on this memorandum.

 So we're already seeing people speaking, speech changing as a result of this.

-And, you know, uh, I guess civil libertarians would call that a chilling effect.
+And, you know, I guess civil libertarians would call that a chilling effect.

-It's not like you're explicitly being censored, but you're gonna self-censor more because you're nervous that um, you know, I worked at the Intercept.
+It's not like you're explicitly being censored, but you're going to self-censor more because you're nervous that, you know, I worked at the intercept.

-One of the reasons I left was because of how um officious I thought the general counsel was in um inserting himself in stories and not wanting to report things.
+One of the reasons I left was because of how officious I thought the general counsel was in inserting himself in stories and not wanting to port things.

 I mean, this is going to be the worst thing for that type of person to just say, oh, we've got to worry about this.

-Let maybe we shouldn't say this thing that we were gonna say.
+Maybe we shouldn't say this thing that we were going to say.

-So that's that's one uh concern set that we're already seeing the ramifications of um uh from these law firms that are advising their clients.
+So that's one concern set that we're already seeing the ramifications of from these law firms that are advising their clients.

-So there's a completely separate civil liberties question of should they even have the power to do that absent in a absent in actual crime that they can charge someone with.
+So there's a completely separate civil liberties question of should they even have the power to do that absent in an efficient absent in actual crime that they can charge someone with.

-And then uh moreover, once they're looking, say at your taxes, and I'm not just making this up, it's uh in the memorandum, it meant it directs the Treasury Department to start making suspicious activities reports about organizations, entities, and even individuals, which is an interesting word, um, that that events the the kind of behaviors that were described before from the indicators.
+And then moreover, once they're looking, say, at your taxes, and I'm not just making this up, it's in the memorandum, it meant it directs the Treasury Department to start making suspicious activities reports about organizations, entities, and even individuals, which is an interesting word, that evince the kind of behaviors that we were describing before from the indicators.

-It tells it tells the Treasury Department to start looking at cash flow, money flow.
+It tells the Treasury Department to start looking at cash flow, money flow.

 So they start looking at your taxes.

-The point is they could find any number of things that don't rise to the like the idea that just because you didn't commit terrorism means that they're not going to be able to find something.
+The point is they could find any number of things that don't rise to the, like the idea that just because you didn't commit terrorism means that they're not going to be able to find something, that's not the case.

 And so that's the concern set that I'm looking at.

-Yeah, and you know, this this is last as the last question, Ken on this.
+Yeah, and you know, this is the last question, Ken, on this.

-And it's been a kind of thinkless task, which is this attempt to kind of isolate Donald Trump as this unique aberrational figure who just emerged out of nowhere as a complete deviation from American tradition, has not only driven me crazy just on factual grounds, but also in terms of minimizing all of the already extant dangers that we have embedded within our government as a result of administrations that came before him, obviously the Bush and Cheney administration laid the groundwork for this war on terror.
+And it's been a kind of thankless task, which is this attempt to kind of isolate Donald Trump as this unique aberrational figure who just emerged out of nowhere as a complete deviation from American tradition has not only driven me crazy just on factual grounds, but also in terms of minimizing all of the already extant dangers that we have embedded within our government as a result of administrations that came before him.

-The FBI was saying the greatest threat to our national security is not foreign terrorist organizations, it's domestic extremism.
+Even before January 6th, the FBI was saying the greatest threat to our national security is not foreign terrorist organizations.

 There were attempts to try and put people who were associated with January 6th on things like the no-fly list.

-And one of the questions I wanted to ask you is, you know, uh it's really interesting.
+And one of the questions I want to ask you is: you know, it's really interesting.

-If you go back and look at 9-11, most people responded to 9-11 is as, you know, understandably so, as this kind of like, wow, this came out of nowhere.
+If you go back and look at 9-11, most people respond to 9-11 is as, you know, understandably so, as this kind of like, wow, this came out of nowhere.

 This is really horrifying.